 World’s Happiest Countries: The Bottom Line

-Have you ever lived in one of the happiest countries?
+Have you ever lived in one of the above happiest countries?
 Are people really happy there?
-Let us know…
+Were you?
+Let us know in the comments below…

 Happiest Countries – Top 20